 git checkout -b project-123.
 Commit your code in small chunks capturing logical steps and follow the Drupal coding standards and the guidelines for commit messages.
 All configuration that accompanies your code, e.g. creating fields and content types, must be in the

 config directory or scripted in an update hook.
-Once your work is done request a review and eventually your code will get merged into the master branch.
+Once your work is done request a review (merge request) for your code will get merged into the main branch.

 Note: you may need to add your ssh key in the virtual machine.
 To do so with DDEV: